How to Access Property Records in Kansas

 - Total Taxes Owed - The record should show the total taxes owed for the cycle.
 It may also include payment deadlines, the amount contributed thus far, and penalties for late or missed payments.

-- Property Description - The document must give a description of the property assessed and taxed.
+- Property Description - The document must describe the property assessed and taxed.

 - Owner's Information - The document will show the name and details of the property owner and, thus, who is liable for the taxes.